Welcome to today's edition of the Rush 24-7 podcast.

 Never has there been so little diversity within America's upper crust.

-Some people have been wealthier and more powerful than others.
+Always, in America as elsewhere, some people have been wealthier and more powerful than others.

-But until our own time, America's upper crust was a mixture of people who had gained prominence in a variety of ways, who drew their money and status from different sources, and were not predictably of one mind on any given matter.
+But until our own time, America's upper crust was a mixture of people who had gained prominence in a variety of ways, who drew their money and status from different sources and were not predictably of one mind on any given matter.

-The Boston Brahmins, the New York financiers, the land barons of California, Texas, and Florida, the industrialists of Pittsburgh, the Southern Aristocracy, and the hard scrabble politicians who made it big in Chicago or Memphis, had little contact with one another.
+The Boston Brahmins, the New York financiers, the land barons of California, Texas, and Florida, the industrialists of Pittsburgh, the southern aristocracy, and the hard scrabble politicians who made it big in Chicago or Memphis had little contact with one another.

 Few had much contact with government, and bureaucrat was a dirty word for all.